pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

     [proponent](http://en.wikipedia.org/wiki/Research_Works_Act#Reception)
     of the Research Works Act.

+[^GSA]:

-[^GSA]: Starting November <span class="oldstyle">1</span> of this year,
-    [Georgia State Archives will lose seven](http://georgiaarchivesmatters.org/2012/09/27/the-staff-what-we-stand-to-lose/)
+    Starting November <span class="oldstyle">1</span> of this year, [Georgia State Archives will lose seven](http://georgiaarchivesmatters.org/2012/09/27/the-staff-what-we-stand-to-lose/)
     of the remaining ten employees.
-At the same time, Georgia is spending upwards of <span class="oldstyle"><span class="symbol">$</span>400</span>
+As is all too common in politicking, at the same time, Georgia is spending
+    upwards of <span class="oldstyle"><span class="symbol">$</span>400</span>
     million in public funds to
     [build a new football stadium](http://www.bizjournals.com/atlanta/print-edition/2012/05/11/atlantas-proposed-new-football.html?page=all)